mitsuba-renderer/drjit/docs/cpp.rst

    The interface of ``Parent`` must have already been exposed with a call to ``DRJIT_CALL_TEMPLATE_BEGIN(Parent) ...
 DRJIT_CALL_END()``.
    The interface will then be extended with any methods listed in this block.
+   Note this feature is only safe to use with polymorphic types, where C++ can use RTTI to determine if a particular instance is of type ``Name``.

 .. c:macro:: DRJIT_CALL_INHERITED_END()